jimmy0x52/cgminerMon/README.md

 SCREENSHOT: http://i.imgur.com/XbB9fBA.png

+One more thing before we get into it:

+This uses Amazon S3's PHP SDK.
+It's located in /aws and /remote_monitor/aws

+Feel free to delete this and download a fresh copy from amazon if you're nervous about it.
+It's unedited from Amazon.

 WHAT IS CGMINERMON
 ===================================================
 cgminerMon is a web-based monitoring dashboard for watching your cgminers.
 It requires no modification to existing firewall rules, special network configuration, or otherwise risky behavior with your precious cgminer instances.